ProblemSolutionHow it works PricingGemsBlog ToolsFAQ Book a Call →

-Most agency owners treat offboarding as an afterthought — a flurry of emails, a final invoice, maybe an awkward conversation.
-That's a mistake.
+Most agency owners treat offboarding as an afterthought, a flurry of emails, a final invoice, maybe an awkward conversation.
+That is a mistake.
 The last 30 days of a client relationship are as important as the first 30.
 Maybe more.

 Your reputation travels.
 Clients talk to other potential clients.
 A founder who felt abandoned at the end of an engagement will say so at a peer dinner, on a Slack group, in a forum post.
 A founder who felt genuinely taken care of through the transition says something very different.

 Referrals happen after the work ends.
 Many agencies assume referrals come from clients actively using their services.
-In reality, a significant chunk come 6–18 months after an engagement ends, when a former client hires someone new who needs exactly what you offer.
+In reality, a significant chunk come 6 to 18 months after an engagement ends, when a former client hires someone new who needs exactly what you offer.
 If you ghosted them in the offboarding, that referral dies.

 You have assets trapped in their accounts.
 Strategy documents.
 Creative files.
 Analytics access.
 Brand guidelines you developed.
 Ad accounts with years of history.
-If you don't have a recovery checklist, you'll be chasing these down for months — or losing them entirely.
+If you do not have a recovery checklist, you will be chasing these down for months, or losing them entirely.

 It protects you legally and financially.
 A proper offboarding documents that deliverables were completed, payment terms were fulfilled, and both parties agreed to close.
 If anything goes sideways later, you want that paper trail.

 The agencies that treat offboarding seriously are the ones that grow through reputation.
-The ones that don't are the ones constantly replacing churned clients with new ones.
+The ones that do not are the ones constantly replacing churned clients with new ones.

 Not every offboarding is the same.
 The approach you take should depend on the circumstances.

 This is the healthiest version.
 The engagement had a defined scope, you completed the work, and both sides knew the end date was coming.
-Maybe it was a project engagement — a website redesign, a brand identity, a growth sprint.
+Maybe it was a project engagement, a website redesign, a brand identity, a growth sprint.
 Maybe the client decided to bring their marketing in-house after 18 months.
-Maybe you mutually agreed the fit wasn't right.
+Maybe you mutually agreed the fit was not right.

 Planned exits give you time to execute a proper handoff.
 Use it.

 Don't.
 Even a contentious exit deserves a professional process.
-It limits legal exposure, protects the work your team did, and keeps you from saying something in an email you'll regret.
+It limits legal exposure, protects the work your team did, and keeps you from saying something in an email you will regret.

 The steps below work for both scenarios, though the tone and timeline will differ.

-The offboarding conversation should happen before the last month — ideally before the last quarter.
-If you're running a project engagement, build the offboarding kickoff into your project timeline from day one.
-If it's a retainer, include an annual relationship check-in where you proactively discuss the future of the engagement.
+The offboarding conversation should happen before the last month, ideally before the last quarter.
+If you are running a project engagement, build the offboarding kickoff into your project timeline from day one.
+If it is a retainer, include an annual relationship check-in where you proactively discuss the future of the engagement.

 This removes the awkwardness of "the exit conversation."
 Instead of a difficult talk about ending things, it becomes a normal part of how you manage client relationships.